KavianSh/speech-to-text/README.md

 # speech-to-text
-It is a simple speech to text app that i write it for my University project
+It is a simple speech to text app that i write with Python and its my University project

 before run the code you need to install requirments packages